You may have noticed that some golf clubs have numbers marked on the bottom of the club.

-What is a 60-degree wedge?
+What is a 60 degree wedge?

 A 60- degree wedge will get the golf ball up quickly and land softly with little roll.
 Because the ball falls softly, the 60- degree wedge is widely used around the greens to make the golf ball stop quickly on the putting surface.

-- If you want to look at an affordable lob wedge, I recommend the Cleveland CBX wedge that you can read all about here!
+Tip: If you want to look at an affordable lob wedge, I recommend the Cleveland CBX wedge that you can read all about here!

-When should you use a 60- degree wedge?
+When To use 60 degree wedge?